pubnub/pubnub-mcp-server/resources/sdk_docs/unity_configuration.md

 `
 ```

-Parameters (Type: description, defaults, notes)
+Parameters (Type: Description):
-- SubscribeKey (string): From Admin Portal.
-Required.
+- SubscribeKey (string): SubscribeKey from Admin Portal.
-- PublishKey (string): From Admin Portal.
-Required if publishing.
+- PublishKey (string): PublishKey from Admin Portal (required if publishing).
 - SecretKey (string): Required for access operations.
-Use only on secure server-side platforms.
-- UserId (UserId): Required to connect.
-Unique user/device identifier.
-UTF-8 string up to 92 alphanumeric chars.
+- UserId (UserId): UTF-8 string up to 92 alphanumeric chars.
+Required to connect.
+Represents a unique user/device identifier.
-- LogLevel (PubnubLogLevel): Logging detail level.
+- LogLevel (PubnubLogLevel): Sets logging level.
 See Logging.
-- AuthKey (string): Used when Access Manager is enabled.
+- AuthKey (string): Used for restricted requests when Access Manager is enabled.
-- Secure (bool): Enable SSL/TLS transport.
+- Secure (bool): Use SSL/TLS.
-- SubscribeTimeout (int, seconds): How long to keep the subscribe loop running before disconnect.
+- SubscribeTimeout (int): Seconds to keep subscribe loop running before disconnect.
-- NonSubscribeRequestTimeout (int, seconds): Timeout for non-subscribe operations.
+- NonSubscribeRequestTimeout (int): Seconds to wait for server response on non-subscribe operations.
-- FilterExpression (string): Subscribe with a server-side filter expression.
+- FilterExpression (string): Custom filter expression for subscribe.
-- HeartbeatNotificationOption (PNHeartbeatNotificationOption): Default FAILURES; options: ALL, NONE.
+- HeartbeatNotificationOption (PNHeartbeatNotificationOption): Default FAILURES.
+Options: ALL, NONE.
 - Origin (string): Custom domain.
-To request, see request process.
+See request process for custom domain.
 - ReconnectionPolicy (PNReconnectionPolicy): Default EXPONENTIAL (subscribe only).
 Values: NONE, LINEAR, EXPONENTIAL.
 See SDK connection lifecycle.
 - ConnectionMaxRetries (int): Max reconnection attempts.
-If not provided, SDK will not reconnect.
+If not set, no reconnect.
 See Reconnection Policy.
-- PresenceTimeout (int, seconds): How long the server considers the client alive.
-Missing heartbeats trigger a timeout event on the presence channel.
+- PresenceTimeout (int): Seconds server considers client alive for presence; triggers timeout event if no heartbeat.
-- PresenceInterval (int, seconds): How often to send heartbeats.
-Typically set to (PresenceTimeout / 2) - 1 for a shorter presence timeout.
+- PresenceInterval (int): Seconds between heartbeats.
+Typically (PresenceTimeout / 2) - 1 for shorter timeout.
-- Proxy (Proxy): Proxy configuration.
+- Proxy (Proxy): Proxy configuration to communicate with PubNub.
-- EnableTelemetry (bool): Enables SDK analytics (response time).
+- EnableTelemetry (bool): Capture and send response-time analytics.
 Enabled by default.
-- RequestMessageCountThreshold (Number): Triggers PNRequestMessageCountExceededCategory when payload message count exceeds threshold.
+- RequestMessageCountThreshold (Number): Throws PNRequestMessageCountExceededCategory when payload message count exceeds threshold.
-- SuppressLeaveEvents (bool): When true, SDK doesn't send leave requests.
+- SuppressLeaveEvents (bool): If true, SDK does not send leave requests.
 - DedupOnSubscribe (bool): Filter duplicate subscribe messages across regions.
 - MaximumMessagesCacheSize (int): Used with DedupOnSubscribe.
 Default 100.
 - FileMessagePublishRetryLimit (int): Retries for Publish File Message.
 Default 5.
-- EnableEventEngine (bool): True by default.
-Enables standardized event processing.
+- EnableEventEngine (bool): Default true.
+Use updated standardized event processing.
 See SDK connection lifecycle.
-- CryptoModule (AesCbcCryptor(CipherKey) or LegacyCryptor(CipherKey)): Encryption module for messages/files.
-Prefer 256-bit AES-CBC.
-See Encryption.
+- CryptoModule (AesCbcCryptor(CipherKey) or LegacyCryptor(CipherKey)): Configures encryption/decryption.
+See CryptoModule.
 - PubnubLog (IPubnubLog): Deprecated.
 Use pubnub.SetLogger(IPubnubLogger).
 - LogVerbosity (PNLogVerbosity): Deprecated.
 Use LogLevel.
-BODY enables debug; NONE disables.
+BODY enables debugging; NONE disables.
-- CipherKey (string): Deprecated.
-Pass to CryptoModule instead.
-If set (with UseRandomInitializationVector), legacy encryption is used.
+- CipherKey (string): Deprecated; pass to CryptoModule instead.
+If set, all communications are encrypted.
-- UseRandomInitializationVector (bool): Deprecated.
-Configure via CryptoModule.
+- UseRandomInitializationVector (bool): Deprecated; pass to CryptoModule instead.
 Default false.
-When true, random IV is used for all requests (not just file upload).
+When true, IV is random for all requests (not just file upload).
-- Uuid (string): Deprecated.
-Use userId instead.
+- Uuid (string): Deprecated; use userId instead.
+Required in older versions to connect.

-Disabling random initialization vector
+#### Disabling random initialization vector

-- Disable random IV only for backward compatibility (< 5.0.0).
+Disable random IV only for backward compatibility (<5.0.0).
 Do not disable for new apps.

 #### CryptoModule

-Configurable from 7.0.1.
-Options:
-- Legacy 128-bit encryption (keep existing config to continue using).
-- Recommended 256-bit AES-CBC (explicitly set in config).
+Encrypts/decrypts messages and files.
+From 7.0.1, you can configure algorithms.

+- Options: legacy 128‑bit encryption or recommended 256‑bit AES‑CBC.
-If CryptoModule is not set but CipherKey and UseRandomInitializationVector are set, legacy encryption is used.
-See Message Encryption, File Encryption, and Encryption reference.
+- If you set CipherKey/UseRandomInitializationVector in config but not CryptoModule, legacy encryption is used.
+- See Encryption for details and examples.

+##### Legacy encryption with 128-bit cipher key entropy

+You can keep legacy encryption.
+To use 256-bit AES-CBC, explicitly set it in config.

 ### Sample code

-Required User ID
+##### Required User ID

-- Always set a stable UserId to identify the user/device.
-Without it, you can't connect.
+Always set the UserId to uniquely identify the user/device.
+Persist it for the user's/device's lifetime.
+Without UserId, you cannot connect.

-Reference code
+##### Reference code

 ```
 1